tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理/基础图片处理/获取图片 EXIF_intl_en.md

 >
 >-Image processing is a paid service, the fees of which are charged by Cloud Infinite.
-For detailed billing instructions, see Cloud Infinite’s [Billing and Pricing] (https://intl.cloud.tencent.com/document/product/1045/33431).
+For detailed billing instructions, see Cloud Infinite’s [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).
 >- If an image has no EXIF data, `{"error" : "no exif data"}` will be returned.

 ## API Form